siddhantsaxena45/DocMind-AI/README.md

 - **FastAPI**: Chosen for its native `async` support—essential for long-running agentic tasks.
 - **CrewAI**: Provides **Role-Based Autonomy**, making agents more effective than simple LLM chains.
 - **Gemini Flash**: 1M+ token context window allows processing entire technical papers in a single pass.
+- **Supabase**: Chosen as the **Backend-as-a-Service (BaaS)** provider because it offers a production-grade PostgreSQL environment with built-in connection pooling, high availability, and native JSONB support which is critical for our "Feature Caching" system.
 - **Pinecone**: Serverless architecture scales to millions of vectors without infrastructure management.
 - **Trafilatura**: High-precision text extraction from web pages, stripping out ads and boilerplate.